STAR-PORT/ARMOR/README.md

 ### Installing requirements

 The first requirements to be met are a working python 3 and the pip library to install dependancies.
-Then you can install all the dependancies listed using in the project folder:
+Then you can install all the dependancies listed using, in the project folder:

     pip install -r requirements.txt